 Joanie finds many of our plates and bowls at her favorite store (The Gold Mine).
 She loves this antique hand painted casserole baking dish, from Portugal.
 It is as comfortable as the recipe.

 The three-cheese blend consists of Gruyere, Cheddar, and Parmesan.
 We use equal parts of Gruyere and Cheddar and a smaller amount of grated Parmesan.
 The Parmesan has a stronger nutty flavor and the other cheeses melt so well and are so creamy.
 You can choose your own cheeses and if Gruyere is not handy, feel free to use a good Swiss cheese.
-Our gratin is just like Mac N Cheese – adopt your favorite recipe!
+Our Low Carb Cauliflower Au Gratin is just like Mac N Cheese – adopt your favorite recipe!

 For thickening the sauce our roux is a simple blend of almond flour and butter.
 You can use coconut flour if you prefer – anything but wheat flour.
 Remember it is all about the low-carb lifestyle.
 You can also use Xanthan Gum as a thickening agent.

 We toasted our “Soul Bread” crumbs with butter and smoked paprika, but, as we mentioned, chicharrones will also work well.
 This will give your Low Carb Cauliflower Au Gratin a little crunch on top.
 Some recipes add broccoli or bacon on top, and although we love bacon on anything, we like the cheese to take “center stage” in this recipe.

 My comment about boxed Mac N Cheese made me think of a tip that applies not only to this cheesy delight, but also to any recipe calling for cheese.
 Grate your own!
 Pre-packaged shredded cheeses contain fillers to avoid clumping and they add carbs that are not needed.
 Fresh is always better.